 Below are examples of L.E.A.D.
-Socials, Day and Overnight Trips, and Leadership and Volunteerism Clubs that may be offered.
+Socials, Day and Overnight Trips, and Leadership and Volunteerism Opportunities that may be offered throughout the school year.
 Clubs are subject to change from year to year.

 Comics and Gaming Club